 Sometimes in bankruptcy filings‚ there will be disputes between the debtor and the trustee regarding what property should be included as part of the bankruptcy estate.

-In a Chapter 7 Los Angeles bankruptcy case‚ property that is part of the estate is subject to seizure and sale by the trustee in order to satisfy creditors.
+In a Chapter 7 Woodland Hills bankruptcy case‚ property that is part of the estate is subject to seizure and sale by the trustee in order to satisfy creditors.
 Property that isn’t part of the bankruptcy estate belongs solely to the debtor and is not subject to seizure or sale by the trustee.

 When it comes to the legal maneuvering necessary to keep certain property out of the bankruptcy estate‚ there are no guarantees‚ but an experienced attorney is critical.